To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

 You will need to check the Mass Audubon Website before planning a visit.
-At this time, all nature centers and buildings (including most bathrooms) are closed and some sanctuaries are using timed ticketing.
-For the locations using timed ticketing, you will still need to make a reservation for a time.
+Many sanctuaries are currently free admission.
 When you register online to reserve a spot, you should select the library pass option, and your admission will either be free or reduced, depending on location.

 If you wish to visit sanctuaries that are using the online ticketing system, you should request the pass several days in advance for the date you wish to visit, to increase the likelihood that tickets will still be available for that date.
 Mass Audubon does not guarantee access on any specific date/time if tickets are not available.